ESR-LSRI/2023_NoahL/dailyLogbook.md

 ### Summary
 Gathered data from SNOTEL sites for comparison.
 I graphed it alongside the snow depth data from the iButton sensors.
 I graphed a few different SNOTEL locations to see which matched up the best.
 999 and 910, Marten Ridge and Elbow Lake both aligned with iButton data pretty well. [graph] (https://github.com/ESR-LSRI/2023_NoahL/blob/main/figures/Figure_1.png)

+### Next Steps
+Regression.
+Calculate how well the plots fit each other.